 We stand out first because of the authentic history embodied in the physical structure of the landmarked house.
 It’s a historic home that provides people with an intimate, visceral feeling of being in the space where Latimer lived.
 The museum is a really important tool to teach history as it relates to technology, science and the arts — because Latimer was also very passionate about the arts.
 I think his story is unique in that it’s very multi-dimensional; he was an early advocate for the integral connection between science and the arts.
-He even spoke to this during a speech at the British Scientific Society.
+He even spoke to this during a speech at the Bridgeport Scientific Society.
 We are also a very community-centered space.
 We are rooted in the Flushing-Queens community and the incredibly diverse New York City populations.
 So, we pride ourselves on staying engaged and rooted in our local constituents.

 I love what you said about how much history there can be felt within a physical space.
 How did you end up becoming involved with the museum?